SANTHOSH17-DOT/HODL/README.md

 # HODL
 **Hold On for Dear Life** is a time lock wallet to which users can send their crypto and set a HODL time.
 They can only withdraw their crypto once the HODL time passes.
-This prevents the user from selling crypto on the market crash.
+It prevents "Buy at the high and sell at the low."

 Live - https://hodl-wallet.vercel.app/
 ## Tech stack